roblanf/sangeranalyseR/docs/source/content/advance_user_SangerRead_ab1.rst

 Advanced User Guide - *SangerRead* (**AB1**)
 ============================================

-*SangerRead* is the bottommost level in sangeranalyseR (:ref:`Figure_1<SangerRead_hierarchy>`) and each *SangerRead* object corresponds to a single read (one **AB1** file) in a Sanger sequencing experiment. *SangerRead* class extends *sangerseq* class from `sangerseqR <https://www.bioconductor.org/packages/release/bioc/html/sangerseqR.html>`_ package and contains input parameters and results of quality trimming and chromatogram.
+*SangerRead* is in the bottommost level of sangeranalyseR (:ref:`Figure_1<SangerRead_hierarchy>`), and each *SangerRead* object corresponds to a single read (one **AB1** file) in a Sanger sequencing experiment. *SangerRead* class extends *sangerseq* class from `sangerseqR <https://www.bioconductor.org/packages/release/bioc/html/sangerseqR.html>`_ package and contains input parameters and results of quality trimming and chromatogram.
 In this section, we are going to go through detailed sangeranalyseR data analysis steps in *SangerRead level* with **AB1** file input.

 .. _SangerRead_hierarchy:
 .. figure::  ../image/SangerRead_hierarchy.png